rieschel/CocktailsWebsite/README.md

 # dynwebb-projekt

 ## Description
+Our project is a drink website that can provide users with drink recepies and inspiration.
+The website allows users to search for drinks and filter drinks by ingredients.
+The drink data is fetched from an API called the Cocktails DB which contains o large number of drink recepies.
+The user can also rate drinks and save their favourites.

 ## What we have done
+So far in the project we have set up the basic stucture of the drink website with webpack, model-view-presenter and persistance with firebase.
+We have implemented a Drinkmodel which contains functions to save, delete and rate drinks.
+We also have implemented some styling using the Materials UI Framework.
+So far, the website has two main views.

+One view is the search page where the user can search for drinks and filter them by ingedients.
+The search page renders drinks from the API with images and drink names.
+In the search view, the user can save and rate drinks.

+The other view is the saved drink pages, where the user can see their saved drinks, remove drinks from the saved page and rate drinks.
+The ratings are updated between the search and saved drink pages.

+We have also implemented a navbar, where the user can switch between different views.
+The initial view is the search view.

 ## What we plan to do
+Further on in the project we plan to implement a details view, where the user can see the recipe for each drink.
+The details view should be displayed when a user clicks on a drink in the search och saved view.

+We also plan to implement profiles for different users.
+For this function, we will implement a login page and the saved drinks will be connected to a specific user.

+If we have time, we also plan to implement a function which lets users add their own drinks.
+The user will then be able to add a drink with a corresponding image and recipe.

+In the upcoming part of the project, we are also going to work a lot on the design.
+So far, we have focused mainly on the functionality of the website, but in the later part of the project we are going to focus more on the design.
+We aim to create a nice-looking website with great usability.

 ## Project file structure
+Project file structure of the source directory

 ```
 src